 Enjoy Meow Wolf as an Adult

-Here’s how to have an adult experience without so many friends.
+Here’s how to have an adult experience without so many small noise makers.

 On my recent visit, I enjoyed the experience.
 But I have to say as an adult, I would have enjoyed it a bit more if I’d followed these simple tips.

 - Go when kids won’t be there.
 Don’t get me wrong.
 Kids are great.
 But if you want to take your time with each installation, take pictures, or enjoy the art without interference, pick a time during the school day to go.
 If you do go with kids, try to go when other kids won’t be there.
 The place is an overstimulating interactive art experience.
 So expect the kids and perhaps even the adults to be overstimulated, too.

 - Do the clues.
 There’s an entire story embedded in the Meow Wolf exhibit.
 Follow the clues to have a deeper, more enriched experience within the venue.
 It’s much easier to engage in the clues when you have time and aren’t distracted by every “wow, look mom!” you could ever imagine.
 Santa Fe’s House of Eternal Return and Denver’s Convergence Station have underground stories to follow.
 Grab the Q Pass for help in solving them.

 - Don’t buy the 3D glasses.
 There’s maybe 1 or 2 items that the 3D glasses really make sense for, but otherwise, they’re an annoyance.
 If you really want the 3D experience, just bring your own pair left over from the last 3D experience you had.

 - Have a meetup time and place.
 It’s easy to get lost and distracted in the exhibit, so if you’re with friends, pick a meetup place.
 I suggest the fireplace in Santa Fe or the Rocket Car for Denver.